saltmade/dotfiles/README.md

  - and the contrib files https://github.com/belak/prezto-contrib#usage

 ## CLI Tools
-- ag :: Aka the silver searcher, for searching through files
+- ripgrep :: for searching through files, can be combined with sed for [search and replace](https://github.com/BurntSushi/ripgrep/blob/master/FAQ.md#how-can-i-search-and-replace-with-ripgrep)
 - fzf :: Pipe in text input for a live updating CLI interface I have to write this out because I always forget why I need both and in what situations.
 E.g. "I need to find this bit of text in the code base" -> ag VS. "I need to find this file in a list of files" -> fzf.
 Amongst other things of course